stillagorilla/heypage/docs/OPEN_QUESTIONS.md

    - temporary quarantine pending more votes
 12. Is there an appeal process?
 If yes, who hears it and what are the rules?

+Resolved from feed.html:
+- Proposer auto-vote: proposing deletion implies proposer votes YES immediately (panel renders “Voted.” state).
+- Vote results are visible even before the viewer votes (the “Agree?” state still shows progress + rep bypass UI).
+- Passed deletion renders a tombstone card: “Content removed by vote.” (suppressed content, not hard-deleted).

+Remaining:
+- Confirm whether the tombstone card is visible to everyone who can view the container, or only to users who would have been eligible to view the original content.
+- Confirm whether resolved proposals remain visible as an audit trail (vs panel disappears after pass/fail).

 ## Reviews vs Posts (resolved + remaining rules)

 Resolved from mockups: